AIIRWKV/RWKV-RAG/README.md

 - sqlite_db_path: sqlight db path

 ### Tuning Service

-The default value can be used, does not to be modified.
+The default value can be used for 7b, does not to be modified.

 ## Start Services
 ```shell